-- A. Each TA is responsible for obtaining course evaluations for each section he or she teaches.
+A. Each TA is responsible for obtaining course evaluations for each section he or she teaches.

 The evaluations are kept on file in the Department office and are available to faculty members both when they consider the reappointment of TAs and when they write letters of recommendation.
 The evaluation forms are made available to the Teaching Assistants by the Department staff.
 The TA generally brings the evaluation forms to section, briefly explains the evaluation process, and hands out forms to students.
 However, evaluations are collected and returned to the Anthropology Department office by a student volunteer.
 Completed forms should not be handled by the TA.
-The results are available to Teaching Assistants after the grades have been turned in. - B. Renewal of the TAship is based on the individual's performance both as a student in the graduate program and as a TA.
+The results are available to Teaching Assistants after the grades have been turned in.

+B. Renewal of the TAship is based on the individual's performance both as a student in the graduate program and as a TA.
 If a person is a good TA but an undistinguished student, the TAship may be given to someone else whose academic work is more promising.
 Similarly, a person who is a good student but a mediocre TA may not be reappointed for additional quarters.
-In general, Anthropology graduate students are eligible for a maximum of 12 quarters of TAships.
+Graduate students are eligible for a maximum of 12 quarters of TAships without requiring a Request for Exception to Employment Policy be submitted to the Department Chair for up to 15 quarters of TAship.
+Approval from the Graduate Division is required for 16-18 TA appointments.
+University of California regulations prohibit a student from holding more than 18 TA appointments during his/her UC academic career.

-Credential Information available from the Teacher Education Program Office in Phelps 2517.
-For students interested in getting a Teaching Certificate; need to complete:
+Credential Information is available from the Teacher Education Program Office in Phelps 2517.
+Students interested in getting a Teaching Certificate will need to complete: